mdanialr/bbb-interface/README.md

 > Response

-`url`: The url that need to be open up in browser otherwise would end up got 401 error when joining.
+`url` `string`: The url that need to be open up in browser otherwise would end up got 401 error when joining.

 ## End Meeting
 > `POST` /end